DachiChang/nginx-php-fpm/README.md

 # nginx-php-fpm
-use nginx + php-fpm to build the basic http(s) server
+use nginx + php-fpm to create the basic http(s) server

 ## how to use